NippunSharma/nippunsharma.github.io/_posts/2021-07-12-GSoC-2021-Mid-Report.md

 ---

 The mid of GSoC 2021 is reached with the first evaluations starting from today.
 This is a report of the progress achieved until now.
-Before starting let me apologize as I promised to write a blog every weak but it did not go as I planned.
+Before starting let me apologize as I promised to write a blog every week but it did not go as I planned.
 I will try to cover all the progress till now in this report within as little space as possible, so read till the end.

 First, I started to work on [#2961](https://github.com/mlpack/mlpack/pull/2961), this PR was meant as a reference for me, to try different things and come up with the best